 I went off in search of Col Loson, until I began to sleepily walk up the mountain.
 Everyone passed me; I felt like the world’s biggest slug crawling up this mountain.
 I was falling asleep, and I kept stopping and sitting down to take 10-second breaks to nap.

 Then I remembered: I had caffeine pills!

 I took one, but half an hour later, I was still falling asleep.
 So I took another one, and it must have worked because at 12,000 feet, I finally got some legs and began passing people!
-I got to the Col, which is one of my favorite points in this race: it began hailing quite awesomely.
+I got to the Col, which is one of my favourite points in this race: it began hailing quite awesomely.
 It piled up quickly, and on the downhill, there was a thick layer of hail on the awesome sketchy section on the other side.
 I tread lightly until it felt a bit safer to run again.

 As I approached Cogne, I saw what looked like Dana in the distance ahead – and it was!
 I called her name and she was shocked to see me!
 She thought I had left her when in reality, I was trying to sleep and I had thought she had gone way ahead!
 We were thrilled to see each other and ran into Cogne together where Josee and Curraro from Hotel Croux met us.
 As Curraro tried to help us and get us anything we needed, I proceeded to run outside start vomiting again.
 I managed to get some Minestrone soup down and took a ginger Gravol.
 Some sleep would be helpful, so we tried to get a few more hours of sleep in.